2002 United States Senate election in Tennessee

-The 2002 United States Senate election in Tennessee was held on November 5, 2002.
-Incumbent Republican U.S. Senator Fred Thompson decided to retire.
-Former Republican Governor Lamar Alexander won the open seat.
+The 2002 United States Senate election in Tennessee was held on November 5, 2002, to elect a member of the United States Senate to represent the state of Tennessee.
+Incumbent Republican Senator Fred Thompson announced that he would not seek re-election.
+Former Republican Governor Lamar Alexander won the open seat, defeating Democratic Congressman Bob Clement with 54.3% of the vote.